Festivals in the World Yi Peng Lantern Festival, Thailand

 © marcosiorio / Shutterstock

+Inti Raymi, the Festival of the Sun, is an ancient Inca celebration in Cusco.
 Is seeing Machu Picchu on your bucket list?
-A good time to visit Peru is during the Inti Raymi or the Festival of The Sun.
+A good time to visit Peru is during this festival.

 Read also: Visa-Free South American Countries